Exhibitions

 July: Selection of participants in the painting and photography contest

-August: Selection of participants in the painting and photography contes
+August: Selection of participants in the painting and photography contest

 September: Clotilde Lechuga.
 Jocelyn Marmottan